-The Ministry for Primary Industries also has information specific to these sectors here (external link).
+The Ministry for Primary Industries has information specific to the primary sector(external link).

 Summary of public submissions on Brexit

-Following the United Kingdom’s vote to leave the EU, the New Zealand Government called for submissions from businesses which trade with, or invest in the United Kingdom.
+Following the United Kingdom’s vote to leave the EU, the New Zealand Government called for submissions from businesses which trade with or invest in the United Kingdom.
 The call for submissions was made in August 2016 and ran until October 2016.

-Read a summary of these submissions.
+Here is a summary of these submissions.